canonical/ubuntu-pro-client/docs/index.rst

          with ROS Kinetic on Ubuntu 16.04 -- including packages from the Ubuntu 'universe' repository.

-         * ``ros`` provides all of the same security coverage as you get with ESM, plus more than 600 packages for ROS 1 Kinetic and Melodic, and ROS 2 Foxy.
+         * ``ros`` provides security updates to the 600+ packages for ROS 1 Kinetic and Melodic, and ROS 2 Foxy.

          * ``ros-updates`` also gives you access to non-security updates.